metaterminal/metaterminal.fyi/content/blog/hunt-analysis/index.md

 Chris King has compiled data on finishing times [here](https://x.com/ckingsc/status/1612833874123567106/photo/1).
 Sadly this runs only up to 2022, although it goes pretty far back!

 According to my own calculations and the [Puzzle Wiki](https://www.puzzles.wiki/wiki/MIT_Mystery_Hunt_2025), 2023 through to 2025 took 66, 64, and 47 hours respectively for the Coin to be found.
-So while 2023 and 2024 are both significantly longer than average, 2025 was more of a return to form (indeed, it cuts right down the middle of the wide-variance graph).
+So while 2023 and 2024 are both significantly longer than average, 2025 was more of a return to form (it cuts right down the middle of the wide-variance graph).

 But 2025 was not hailed as a masterful shortening of overall hunt length; quite the opposite, actually.
 And people were complaining about hunt length and difficulty long before 2023.
 Something else is going on here.